Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Quartic Detectability Law

+The zero set confirms Eq.~\eqref{eq:main-zero}: $C=0$ if and only if the hidden driver is white ($b=0$, the trivial case in which added flat power is fully absorbed by $\tilde\sigma^2$ reparametrization) or if the hidden and intrinsic poles coalesce ($a=b$).
 For persistent hidden drivers $(b\neq 0)$, the quartic coefficient is strictly positive away from coalescence and vanishes exactly on the timescale-matching line $a=b$.
 In the present solvable class,

 Equation~\eqref{eq:quartic-coefficient} is the main theorem-level statement.
-Hidden forcing becomes hard to detect not because its amplitude disappears, but because tangent reparametrization absorbs the leading spectral deformation, leaving quartic onset as the first surviving normal order.
-The factor $(a-b)^2$ is the coalescence signature: when the hidden pole merges with the intrinsic one, the surviving normal coefficient vanishes and the quartic prefactor collapses.
-At exact coalescence, higher-order terms take over.
-The central point is therefore the gap between the $O(\lambda^2)$ dynamical perturbation and the $O(\lambda^4)$ distinguishability.
+It proves a local quartic detectability law and fixes the exact prefactor for the nearby pseudo-true one-pole branch.
+Hidden forcing becomes hard to detect not because its amplitude disappears, but because the leading spectral deformation is absorbed by a tangent reparametrization of the reduced manifold.
+The factor $(a-b)^2$ is the signature of timescale coalescence: when the hidden pole merges with the intrinsic one, the normal component vanishes and the quartic coefficient is suppressed to zero.
+At exact coalescence, the quartic law degenerates and higher-order terms take over.
+The resulting gap between the $O(\lambda^2)$ dynamical perturbation and the $O(\lambda^4)$ distinguishability is the paper's central physical point: under coarse graining, hidden forcing can remain dynamically active yet spectrally dark.

-This is why the quartic law is more than a high-order asymptotic curiosity.
-It identifies which part of the hidden signal is statistically operative after coarse-grained refitting.
-The driver is already present in the $O(\lambda^2)$ spectral deformation and in the $O(\lambda^2)$ pseudo-true parameter shifts, but those contributions remain silent to leading order whenever they are tangent.
-Quartic onset is the first order at which a normal mismatch survives reparametrization and can register in the reduced objective.

 Figure~\ref{fig:quartic} displays the theorem in population numerics.
 All noncoalesced cases exhibit quartic onset, while the entire curve is pushed downward as $a\to b$ because the quartic prefactor is suppressed.
-This is a local weak-coupling theorem for the nearby pseudo-true one-pole branch; exact global minimization below verifies that the tested parameter regimes remain on that branch.
+This is a local weak-coupling theorem for the nearby pseudo-true one-pole branch.
+The theorem does not prove that this local branch coincides with the global infimum over the full stationary one-pole class; that stronger statement is verified numerically in Appendix~I by exact global population minimization, which confirms that the tested parameter regimes remain on the local branch.